FranUrsus/TimeSeriesImaging/README.md

 This script implements a methodology that combines ***deep learning***, ***image and time series processing*** to ***predict hourly electricity consumption for the next day***.

-The tool is very simple to use and consists of the following steps.
+The proposed methodology consists of 3 phases:

+- Data preparation
+- Conversion of time series to 2D images
+- Training of machine learning models

   ## Data preparation